daaain/projector/README.md

 Balance Projector can provide quick insights into your immediate financial future.
 The real time interface updates on every change and makes somewhat abstract numbers very tangible.

+You can see a working version of it at: [http://daaain.github.com/projector/app/index.html](http://daaain.github.com/projector/app/index.html)

 Built with:
 * [Google AngularJS](http://angularjs.org/)
 * Twitter Bootstrap – Sass version